clstacy/BIOL5153/CV.md

 Currently
 --------------------
-I'm studying at the intersection of Cell and Molecular Biology and Computational Statistics at the [University of Arkansas](http://www.uark.edu/).
+I'm studying at the intersection of Cell and Molecular Biology and Statistics at the [University of Arkansas](http://www.uark.edu/).
 I'm currently developing quantitative techniques and an integrative workflow for quantifying virulence of host-virus interactions across domains of life.
 My work involves a synergy of techniques including agent and constraint based modeling of infection, Bayesian (Gaussian Process Regression) and Machine Learning techniques to quantify, classify, and predict effects of virus-host interactions.

 Employment